BachirZahaf27/ALOS_act2/README.md

 				npm i nodemon

 	 * package.json should looks like this:

 	 ![image](https://user-images.githubusercontent.com/61596276/163452813-3b16244f-32b4-4b94-9e52-46576fe0719c.png)

 3) Create db.json:

-		* (id): Entered in log id
+	* (id): Entered in log id.
-		* (website): Entered from the official website of the newspaper
+	* (website): Entered from the official website of the newspaper.
-		* (address): Entered the specific climate change website of the newspaper
+	* (address): Entered the specific climate change website of the newspaper.
-		* (base): Entered from the official newspaper site (just for the error of scratching the API)
+	* (base): Entered from the official newspaper site (just for the error of scratching the API).

 4) Create index.js
 5) Create routes folder with 2 files (News.js & Newspapers.js) as the 2 routes